ivanfitenko/k8r/README.md

 Nodes can be upgraded in two ways: by copying updated images directly to the nodes, of by having the nodes download the updated image from HTTP location.

-To upgrade the nodes using local images, transfer updated  images/boot.img.xz and images/image.img.xz so some location on the node, and write it to image partition with `update_image_partition.sh` script from `/usr/lib/k8r/tasks` directory, passing a directory where the images can be found as a parameter.
+To upgrade the nodes using local images, transfer updated  images/boot.tar.xz and images/image.img.xz so some location on the node, and write it to image partition with `update_image_partition.sh` script from `/usr/lib/k8r/tasks` directory, passing a directory where the images can be found as a parameter.

-For example, if image.img.xz (boot.img.xz should be stored under the same location) can be found at `/home/ubuntu/new_images/image.img.xz` on the target node, then the command would look like this:
+For example, if image.img.xz (boot.tar.xz should be stored under the same location) can be found at `/home/ubuntu/new_images/image.img.xz` on the target node, then the command would look like this:
 ```